mcLyu/tcp-proof-of-work/README.md

 ## Requirements
 + [Go 1.23+](https://go.dev/dl/)
 + [Docker](https://docs.docker.com/engine/install/)
-+ [Make utility](https://www.gnu.org/software/make/) in case you want to use the Makefile
++ [Make utility](https://www.gnu.org/software/make/) in case you want to use the Makefile (otherwise use docker-compose commands from Makefile)

 ## Run the project